wesleycamargo/azure-docs.pt-br/articles/vs-azure-tools-docker-troubleshooting-docker-errors.md

 <properties
-   pageTitle="Solucionando problemas de erros do cliente Docker no Windows usando o Visual Studio | Microsoft Azure" description="Solucione os problemas encontrados na utilização do Visual Studio para criar e implantar aplicativos Web no Docker ou no Windows usando o Visual Studio." services="azure-container-service" documentationCenter="na" authors="mlearned"
+   pageTitle="Troubleshooting Docker Client Errors on Windows Using Visual Studio | Microsoft Azure" description="Troubleshoot problems you encounter when using Visual Studio to create and deploy web apps to Docker on Windows by using Visual Studio." services="azure-container-service" documentationCenter="na" authors="mlearned"